microsoft/PQCrypto-VPN/README.md

 ## Prerequisites

 * To run the binaries: either Ubuntu Linux 18.04 or newer, or Windows 10.
 Only 64-bit operating systems are supported.
-* To build the source: Ubuntu Linux 18.04 or newer.
+* To build the source: Ubuntu Linux 18.04.
+Newer versions of Ubuntu are likely to also be fine, but we have not tested them.

 OpenVPN for Windows does not build natively on Windows; it is only cross-compiled on Linux.
 Therefore all building from source must be done on Linux.